Territory Destroys ThoughtAn Open Letter to Jabe Bloom

 DECEMBER 15, 2011

 Quote #3 - I was thrown out of N.Y.U. my freshman year for cheating on my metaphysics final, you know.
-You think that’s big?
-It’d be a 110 page title.
+I was depressed at that time.
+They both do.

 The 10 Principles of Social Media for Education